Hong Kong protesters vow to keep fighting extradition law

 “We’ll stay until the government drops this law and (Chinese President) Xi Jinping gives up on trying to turn Hong Kong into just another city in China like Beijing and Shanghai,” he said.

-Police fired tear gas and used pepper spray on protesters who had massed outside the government building overnight Tuesday and began pressing against the police early Wednesday.
+Protesters who had massed outside the government building overnight Tuesday began pressing against the police early Wednesday, leading to police firing tear gas and pepper spray.

-The overwhelmingly young crowd had overflowed onto a major downtown road as they overturned barriers and tussled with police.
-But when some appeared to have breached a cordon around the building, the police launched their response.
+The overwhelmingly young crowd overflowed onto a major downtown road as they overturned barriers and tussled with police.
+When some appeared to have breached a cordon around the building, the police launched their response.

+A weekend protest of the extradition measure drew hundreds of thousands of people, and Hong Kong leader Carrie Lam said in a statement early Thursday that the peaceful rally had become a “blatant, organized riot.”

-At a brief news conference held as the chaos swirled just outside, Police Commissioner Stephen Lo Wai-chung said the “serious clashes” forced police to use pepper spray, bean bag rounds, rubber bullets, and tear gas.
-He added that police were still counting how many people were injured.
+At a brief news conference held as the chaos swirled outside on Wednesday afternoon, Police Commissioner Stephen Lo Wai-chung said the “serious clashes” forced police to use pepper spray, bean bag rounds, rubber bullets, and tear gas.

-Officers were also hurt, some seriously, by rocks, bottles, traffic cones, metal barricades and other items thrown by protesters.
+Officers also were hurt, some seriously, by rocks, bottles, traffic cones, metal barricades and other items thrown by protesters.
+Police spokesman Gong Weng Chun defended the use of tear gas and other nonlethal weapons, saying officers wouldn’t have had to do so if they weren’t facing a threat that could lead to serious injury or death.

+As of 10 p.m.
+Wednesday, at least 72 people were brought to seven hospitals, with two in serious condition, the Hong Kong Hospital Authority said.
+Of those, 41 were later released, it added.

-Lo called the demonstration a riot.
-That could mean long jail terms for anyone arrested, adding to fears that Hong Kong’s government is using public disturbance laws to intimidate protesters.
+Lo also called the demonstration a riot, which could mean long jail terms for anyone arrested, adding to fears that Hong Kong’s government is using public disturbance laws to intimidate protesters.

 “We condemn such irresponsible behavior,” Lo said.
 “There’s no need to hurt innocent people to express your opinions,” he said, adding that people should not “do anything they will regret for the rest of their lives.”

-Police spokesman Gong Weng Chun defended the use of tear gas and other nonlethal weapons, saying officers wouldn’t have had to do so if they weren’t facing a threat that could lead to serious injuries or deaths.

 A curt government statement said a scheduled 11 a.m. legislative session would be “changed to a later time.”
-Officials gave no indication of when that would be, and Hong Kong leader Carrie Lam canceled a news briefing.
+Officials gave no indication of when that would be, and Lam canceled a news briefing.

 Some businesses also closed for the day, and labor strikes and class boycotts were called.